 <YYYY.MM> - This image tag is a monthly snapshot of the image, referred to by the 4 digit year, dot, and a 2 digit month.

 2019.09 would be the monthly snapshot tag from September 2019.

 This tag is intended for projects that are highly sensitive to changes and want the most deterministic builds possible.

 -version - This is an optional extension to the tag to specify the version of Ubuntu to use.

 There can be up to two options, the current LTS and the previous LTS.

 As of this writing, those options would be

 When leaving the version out, suggested, the default version will be used.

 The default Ubuntu version is the newest LTS version, after it has been out for 2 months.

-For example, Ubuntu 20.04 came out in April 2020, so it will become the default version for this image September 2020.
+For example, Ubuntu 20.04 came out in April 2020, so it became the default version for this image in June 2020.